man-of-sbk/vuejs-vuemastery/beginner-path-vue-2/lectures/mastering-vuex/README.md

 This example was just to demonstrate the power of passing in getters to a Getter, there are better way to write the `activeTodosCount` getter.

 ## Dynamic Getters
-we can creat `dynamic getters` by returning a function, accepting arguments.
+we can creat `dynamic getters` by returning a function and pass arguments to the function.
 For example, if we had an array of events, we could retrieve an event by `id` like so:

 ```js
 import Vue from 'vue'